ReactTraining/react-workshop/courses/electives/unit-testing/README.md

 - What is Jest?
 - Explain basics of testing in React
-  - test behavior (clicks, key presses, etc.)
-  - best practices: Don't dip down into the component to manipulate the state
+  - best practices: Don't dip down into the component to manipulate the state.
+Test the component the way the user uses it, by behavior (clicks, key presses, etc.) and then expecting to see what they see.
 - Red-green testing (make the tests fail first)
 - Snapshot Testing
 - Conversation about React Test Utils vs React Testing Library vs Enzyme